Globalteer – Terms & Conditions

 Globalteer and partner organisations will not be responsible for any extra costs incurred due to flight cancellations or delays.

 Globalteer will not be deemed to be in breach of these terms and conditions in the case of Force Majeure.
 We cannot accept liability, pay compensation or meet any additional costs or expenses of the volunteer in these situations.
 This is any circumstance beyond the control of Globalteer which results in us being unable to provide the services we have agreed to supply.
-This is defined as, but not limited to, War, the threat of War, acts of God, terrorist attacks, civil unrest, nuclear accidents and government acts.
+This is defined as, but not limited to, War, the threat of War, acts of God, disease outbreak, terrorist attacks, civil unrest, nuclear accidents and government acts.

 By confirming on the Website that you wish to make a donation you agree to be bound by these Terms and Conditions for that donation.